• About

 Some companies have a set schedule and shifts for student interns.
 But for the most part, students and their supervisor can negotiate their schedule.

-Every year, we work hard to bring on new partners in our portfolio in order to provide students exposure to as many opportunities as possible.
+Every year, we work hard to bring on new partners to our portfolio to provide students with as many opportunities as possible.
 Below is a list of past and current partners:

 826LA